rust-lang/book/src/ch01-01-installation.md

 $ echo $PATH
 ```

-If that’s all correct and Rust still isn’t working, there are several
+If that’s all correct and Rust still isn’t working, there are a number of
 places you can get help.
 Find out how to get in touch with other Rustaceans (a
 silly nickname we call ourselves) on [the community page][community].